 SymbolTest to our cache which is stored in d:\Symbols.

-We tell SymStore to recursively search (/r) from the specified folder for the symbols.
+/r) from the specified folder for the symbols.

 symstore add /r /f d:\MyStuff\Code\SymbolTest\*.* /s d:\Symbols /v "Build 1"